MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-separate-subnet-in-vnet.md

 ---
 ms.assetid:
 title: Create a separate subnet in a VNet
-description: This article describes how to create a SCOM managed instance to monitor workloads by using System Center Operations Manager functionality on Azure.
+description: This article describes how to create a separate subnet in a VNet.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck